CiscoDevNet/project-mcgruff/README.md

    **Note:** This project creates AWS resources that will incur (modest) ongoing charges - be sure to perform the steps in [Cleanup AWS Resources](#cleanup-aws-resources) when they are no longer needed.

-* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installation - assumes login credentials have been obtained and CLI commands can be executed against the target AWS account/region.
+* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installation - assumes [login credentials have been configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and CLI commands can be executed against the target AWS account/region.

 * [AWS Route 53](https://aws.amazon.com/route53/) registered domain, owned by the AWS admin account above.
 This domain will be used for the web-site/MS-AD - required for integration with Cisco Duo SSO/MFA.